the-markup/investigation-isp/README.md

 ### parsers.py
 Parses JSON from lookup tools and geocodes addresses within HOLC grades.
 See examples of the JSON in `data/intermediary/isp`, or [download](#Download-all-data) all the data.

-### config.py
-Contains shared variables used throughout notebooks.

-### istarmap.py
-Monkeypatch of `Multiprocessing.Pool` so we can run statsmodels using multiple cores.
-Used in `3-statistical-tests-and-regression.ipynb`